kossiitkgp/docs/events/KWoC/kwoc.md

 ### Project Approval Guidelines

 Below are the minimum required criteria to approve a KWoC project.
 Further discretion may be required for approving certain projects.
-Ensure that any projects inspire young developers to get involved in Open Source software, and help them master Git/Github.
+Ensure that projects inspire young developers to get involved in Open Source software, and help them master Git/Github.

+> [!NOTE]
+> Keep the [Mentor Manual](./mentor-manual.md) updated with these guidelines.

 - A project must have more than two easy-to-fix and at least one moderate-level issue
 - A project must have at least 5 issues